 See your doctor if your cough lasts for more than 3 weeks, or you have a high fever or pain when coughing.

 Usually, the symptoms of acute bronchitis go away by themselves after a few days and don't require medication.
-However, the following medications may help to ease your symptoms:
+However, the following medicines may help to ease your symptoms:

-Medication such as paracetamol or ibuprofen will help to ease your muscle aches and headache.
-Ibuprofen may not be suitable if you have some medical conditions.
-Check with your pharmacist if ibuprofen is suitable for you.
+Medication such as paracetamol or ibuprofen will help to ease your muscle aches and pains and headache, and reduce fever.

 How can I prevent getting bronchitis?